Eon Productions

-Eon Productions Ltd. is a British film production company that primarily produces the James Bond film series.
+Eon Productions Limited is a British film production company that primarily produced the James Bond film series.
 The company is based in London's Piccadilly and also operates from Pinewood Studios in the UK.

 James Bond films

-Eon was started by film producers Albert R. “Cubby” Broccoli and Harry Saltzman in 1961, at the same time they became partners and sought financing for Dr. No. The year before they formed Danjaq, which for legal reasons became Eon's holding company, from which it licenses the rights to produce the Bond films.
+Eon was started by film producers Albert R. "Cubby" Broccoli and Harry Saltzman in July 1961, at the same time they became partners and sought financing for Dr. No. The year before they formed Danjaq, which for legal reasons became Eon's holding company, from which it licenses the rights to produce the Bond films.

 Broccoli had been interested in the Bond novel rights for several years but was dissuaded from pursuing the project by his former partner.
 When they dissolved their relationship he was free to pursue the property, for which Saltzman, a novice to film production, had taken a gamble to acquire.
 The two were introduced by a New York writer who was acquainted with both, and formed a partnership within a week of meeting.
 The enterprise was and is still a family business, including both wives of the principal partners, as well as several of their progeny, the latter group now carrying on their parents' work.
 Albert almost immediately included Dana Broccoli's college-aged son Michael G. Wilson in the early films, doing various production jobs.
-His engineering education was put to use in some of the series' special effects.

-In 1975, after nine films, Harry Saltzman sold his shares of Danjaq to United Artists.
+In 1975, after nine films, Harry Saltzman sold his shares of Danjaq to United Artists (UA).
 Although Albert R. Broccoli died in 1996, Eon Productions is still owned by the Broccoli family, specifically Albert R. Broccoli's daughter, Barbara Broccoli, and his stepson and her half-brother by actress Dana Wilson Broccoli, Michael G. Wilson, who are the current producers of the films.